 Techbreak portal named the most powerful air-to-air missiles

-Trump is ours: testing of a promising transport UAV has begun in Russia
+Trump is ours: tests of a promising transport UAV have begun in Russia

 Military Review: Will the Su-75 stealth fighter be mass-produced or is it a dead end?